pwsiegel/pwsiegel.github.io/_posts/ds/2017-02-12-info-theory-basics.md

 $$H(X) = \E(I_X) = -C \sum_i p_i \log p_i$$

-where $p_i := \P(X = x_i)$.
+where $p_i := \P(X = x_i)$ and we define $0 \log 0 = 0$.
 In other words, the entropy of a random variable $X$ represents how surprising observations drawn from $X$ are on average.

-It should be noted that the concept of entropy originates in Boltzmann's and Gibbs' work in thermodynamics, and there is a strong analogy between the thermodynamic and information theoretic notions of entropy.
-Just as the information theorist is led to invent entropy by considering how surprising an event is given the random model which produces it, the physicist is led to invent entropy by considering how surprising a configuration of particles which comprise a gas is given the gas' macroscopic measurements (pressure, temperature, volume, etc.)  In fact mathematicians have invented a formalism which subsumes both notions of entropy, though that formalism is outside the scope of this post.
+Returning to language, let $X$ be the random variable which represents the $n+1$st character in a message given the first $n$ characters (as per Shannon's stochastic model).
+Let us work out the entropy for a couple of basic languages:

+* Suppose $X$ takes the value 'a' with probability $1$ and all other characters with probability $0$.
+A simple calculation shows that the entropy of this language is $0$, and this is the smallest possible value that $H$ can take.
+Intuitively, we are never surprised by the output of $X$ because the output is always 'a'.
+* Suppose $X$ outputs all 27 characters (English letters together with space) with equal probability.
+Then:

+$$H(X) = -C \sum_{i=1}^27 \frac{1}{27} \log \frac{1}{27} = C \log 27$$

+It can be shown that this is the largest possible value that $H(X)$ can take for a probability distribution $X$ on a $27$ point set.
+Intuitively, we have no way to guess the next character so the output is always surprising.

+The reader may already be familiar with the concept of entropy in statistical physics which describes how "disordered" the system is.
+The examples above suggest a connection between the information theoretic and physical notions of entropy: the languages with minimal entropy are the most structured (they always output the same character) while the language with maximal entropy is the most disordered (there is no way to predict the next character, even knowing the last $n$ characters).
+Indeed, this connection can be formalized, but doing so is outside of the scope of this post.

 ## Applications
 Let us return to Shannon's original problem: optimizing the transmission of information.
 Shannon's fundamental theorem of communication is as follows: